 Suspension of Liquidation

-Because the estimated weighted-average dumping margin for the examined company is 0.59 percent and therefore is de minimis, we are not directing the Customs Service to suspend liquidation of entries of stainless steel butt-weld pipe fittings from Malaysia.
+Since the estimated weighted-average dumping margin for the examined company is 0.59 percent and therefore is de minimis, we are directing the Customs Service not to suspend liquidation of entries of stainless steel butt-weld pipe fittings from Malaysia.
 These instructions not suspending liquidation will remain in effect until further notice.

-In accordance with section 733(f) of the Act, we have notified the ITC of our determination.
-If our final determination is affirmative, pursuant to section 735(b)(3) of the Act, the ITC will determine within 75 days after our final determination whether these imports are materially injuring, or threaten material injury to, the U.S. industry.
+In accordance with section 733(f) of the Act, we have notified the ITC of our negative preliminary determination.
+If our final determination is affirmative, the ITC will determine within 75 days after the date of our final determination, whether these imports are materially injuring, or threaten material injury to, the U.S. industry.

 Acting Assistant Secretary for Import Administration.